 3. Save your windfalls

 Tax season is just around the corner, and it’s the perfect opportunity to beef up your emergency fund—especially if you’re planning to get a refund this year.
-Instead of spending your tax refund on yourself, consider transferring it to your emergency fund instead.
+Instead of spending your tax refund, consider transferring it to your emergency fund.

 4. Generate extra income